RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Datasheet/README.md

 | 2       | VBAT         | Positive + pin of the battery |

-The full specification of RAK4600 Evaluation Board battery is shown in the table below.
+The full specification of the RAK4600 Evaluation Board battery is shown in the table below.

 | **No.** | **Item**                  | **Specification**                    |